Love Is the Answer (Cedric Gervais song): Background

 In interview with AOL, Mýa revealed the inspiration behind "Love Is the Answer" saying; So many things inspired it.
 Humanity, togetherness and the causes I'm involved with like NOH8 campaign.
 It's all about universal love and acceptance regardless of differences over a hot dance track that gets the party going.

 Release and promotion

 On Wednesday, February 9, 2011, Renaissance Hotels and their newly launched global entertainment platform, RLife LIVE, hosted a special performance by Mýa and Cedric Gervais for the official worldwide single release of "Love is The Answer" at Renaissance Hollywood Hotel and Spa.

 Mýa and Cedric Gervais performed "Love Is the Answer" at the 26th annual International Dance Music Awards Thursday, March 10, 2011.

 Critical reception

 Peace Magazine and MuuMuse gave the song positive reviews.
-Peace Magazine called "Love Is the Answer" a hand downs down smash commenting, "it's a club killer that will set the tone and light the dance floor up; it's very Top 40 and rhythmic radio friendly."
+Peace Magazine called "Love Is the Answer" a hands down smash commenting, "it's a club killer that will set the tone and light the dance floor up; it's very Top 40 and rhythmic radio friendly."
 MuuMuse wrote, "Love Is the Answer" is just in time to join the recent wave of "It Gets Better" pop anthems igniting both the Billboard Hot 100 and the Hot Club/Dance Play charts."